 A double closing is an alternative wholesaling strategy to the wildly popular contract selling method.
 More specifically, however, double closings will witness an investor actually purchase a subject property, only to turn around and sell it fairly quickly—hence the name double closing.
 A double closing will quite literally have an investor close two independent deals (one with the original seller and one with the final buyer).
-When all is said and done, a double close isn’t all that different from the way you would typically buy and sell a property; it just happens in a much shorter period of time.
-It is not uncommon for double closings to take place over the course of hours, days, or weeks.
+When all is said and done, a double close isn’t all that different from how you would typically buy and sell a property; it just happens in a much shorter period of time.
+It is not uncommon for double closings to occur over hours, days, or weeks.

 If you have yet to sign any double closing contracts of your own, I highly recommend seeking legal advice.
 Don’t make any moves until a legal professional has made sure everything is on the up-and-up.
-A double closing real estate transaction isn’t exactly rocket science, but there are a lot of rules that need to be followed.
+A double closing real estate transaction isn’t exactly rocket science, but many rules need to be followed.
 With a legal representative in your corner, there’s no reason you shouldn’t know how to do a double closing within the confines of the law.

 It is worth noting that, over the course of a double closing, investors will incur the standard fees associated with a real estate closing, which are directly correlated to the state in which the transaction takes place.
 What’s more, the investor will be added to the chain of title, as they briefly owned the property at one point.